General Dynamics F-16XL: SCAMP

 Shortly after winning the lightweight fighter program, General Dynamics Fort Worth began investigating possible F-16 derivatives with the goal of enhancing both air-to-air and air-to-ground mission capabilities while retaining parts commonality with the F-16A.
 Under the leadership of Harry Hillaker (designer of the original F-16), the Supersonic Cruise and Maneuver Prototype (SCAMP) project was started.
-Several wing designs were considered, including one using a forward-swept wing, but the large "cranked-arrow" wing (similar to that of the Saab 35 Draken) (Note: The "cranked-arrow" delta wing originated with the Draken, which was studied by General Dynamics engineers during the SCAMP program.) was pursued due to its much more efficient lift-to-drag ratio at supersonic speeds.
+Several wing designs were considered, including one using a forward-swept wing, but the large "cranked-arrow" wing (similar to that of the Saab 35 Draken) (Note: The "cranked-arrow" delta wing originated with the Draken, which was studied by General Dynamics engineers during the SCAMP program.) was pursued due to its higher lift-to-drag ratio at supersonic speeds.

 The company worked closely with NASA's Langley Research Center and invested significant R&D funds for wind tunnel testing.
 Over several years the design was refined which led to the final F-16XL design by late 1980.